GovTechSG/TechBiz-Documentation/manage-techbiz-system.md

 ## Audience

 - Subscription admins of a TechBiz account.
-- Technical admins of a TechBiz system.
+- Technical admins of a TechBiz account.

 ## Prerequisites